So I start this post with a disclaimer

 STEP ONE: I pull up a Netflix series that I am currently binging or have hopes of binging….. or most popularly for me, I turn on Bravo or recorded repeats that I have on my dvr of just about ANY season of the Real Housewives of_______.

 < I LOVE these ladies!
-Love to love some, love to dislike others, love to people watch like a fly on their very expensive door frames, and most of all, I Love to be motivated by them…..also a topic for another post> Once I have my viewing choice made I que up the first episode and PAUSE IT!
+Love to love some, love to dislike others, love to people watch like a fly on their very expensive door frames, and most of all, I Love to be motivated by them…..also a topic for another post> Once I have my viewing choice made I queue up the first episode and PAUSE IT!
 This step is crucial or I will never begin the laundry.
 I am queuing up my entertainment for the monotonous task of hanging & folding but I MUST pause it or there won’t be anything clean to fold…

 STEP TWO: I begin to sort the clothes, preparing them by load type & color using many of my favorite laundry assistants that I have acquired from Thirty-One as pictured, containing my laundry in the pictures above…

 …OK so here is where I tell you that I am an Independent Consultant for Thirty-One!
-I love it and I use it everywhere in my home. ***I WILL NOT USE THIS BLOG TO SHAMELESSLY PUSH THIRTY-ONE DOWN YOUR THROATS*** I will however share pictures that will feature the products regularly because I do love them, my girls love them, even my husband loves the ones that don’t have ridiculously loud patterns, and therefore we use them everyday in every part of our life……..including but not limited to LAUNDRY.
-Also I will use this page to share some product ideas & promotions from time to time.
+I love it and I use it everywhere in my home. ***I WILL NOT USE THIS BLOG TO SHAMELESSLY PUSH THIRTY-ONE DOWN YOUR THROATS*** I will, however, share pictures that will feature the products regularly because I do love them, my girls love them, even my husband loves the ones that don’t have ridiculously loud patterns, and therefore we use them every day in every part of our life……..including but not limited to LAUNDRY.
+Also, I will use this page to share some product ideas & promotions from time to time.

 STEP THREE: I start my first load even before I complete the sorting.
 The 1st full size load sorted goes straight in the washer so the cycles can begin.
 Once that is started you finish sorting.

-By the time I finish sorting & pre-treating the clothes the first load into the washer is almost done allowing a second load in sooner.
-Now this may seem like common sense but for MANY YEARS I would sort everything before I started any loads and all that did was delay the beginning of the actual washing.
+By the time I finish sorting & pre-treating the clothes the first load into the washer is almost done allowing the second load in sooner.
+Now, this may seem like common sense but for MANY YEARS I would sort everything before I started any loads and all that did was delay the beginning of the actual washing.
 Once I realized that it gave me a more fluid process with more overlapping in tasks and less waiting on the washer or dryer I realized there would be less getting sidetracked too.

 STEP FOUR: I gather all of my empty hangers and check the drawer & shelf space quickly in our family closet to be sure it is ready to receive clean cloths in bulk .